|1 year Subscription to Real Estate Investor's Monthly

-In that capacity, he has run into that Jack Reed a couple of times.
+In his capacity as a well-known magician, Steins has run into that Jack Reed a couple of times.
 Once, at fancy DC affair when that Jack Reed was a Congressman, Steins was co-MC-ing the supper with TV journalist Cokie Roberts.
 After Steins sat down, Congressman Jack Reed, came over to Steins’ table and said, “Dick, I don’t know if you remember me.”
 To which the Steins replied, “Of course I do.
 You’re Smackhead Reed!”
 This apparent disrespect to a Congressman horrified the others at Steins’ table, but Reed laughed.

 “Smackhead” is a standard disparaging remark often made to plebes by some of the more theatrical upperclassmen at West Point.
+Stein and I did not actually call plebes that at West Point.
+We were not among the more theatrical upperclassmen.
+At the supper, Steins was exaggerating for the fun of it.
 Its origin is unknown.